mailchimp/ChimpKit3/README.md

     [[ChimpKit sharedKit] setShouldUseBackgroundThread:YES];

-###Canceling Requests

-You can cancel an in-progress request by passing the "cancel" message:

-    [ck cancel];

 ### Controlling Timeout

 ChimpKit defaults to a 10 second timeout.
 You can change that (globally) to 30 seconds like so:

     [[ChimpKit sharedKit] setTimeoutInterval:30.0f];

 ### MailChimp now supports [OAuth2](http://apidocs.mailchimp.com/oauth2/) and so does ChimpKit: